 3. Joint Ventures

-A joint venture involves partnering with a local company in the foreign market to create a new, jointly-owned business entity.
-Both companies contribute resources, share ownership, and divide the profits and risks.
-This strategy allows you to leverage your partner’s local market knowledge, distribution networks, and political connections.
+A joint venture (JV) involves partnering with a local company in the target foreign market to create a new, jointly-owned business entity.
+Both companies contribute resources—such as capital, technology, personnel, or intellectual property—share ownership, and divide profits and risks according to the terms of the partnership.
+This collaborative structure allows both parties to pool strengths, offset weaknesses, and tackle challenges together.

 4. Strategic Alliances